ouafcode/alx-higher_level_programming/0x00-python-hello_world/README.md

 - Task4 : Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line

+- Task5 : Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.